albanqafa/REMOTE-DUDE/README.md

 - its absolutely disgusting in its current state and needs LOTS of cleaning up

-If you want to mess around with it, youll need the following in the same folder as remotedude.bat:
+If you want to mess around with it, youll need/want the following in the same folder as remotedude.bat:

 - MonaServer (Directory) *needed for rtmp/http server*
 - - lua51.dll